 - Support the fair and impartial administration of justice.

 - Promote data and research capacity building.

-Collaboration with federal agencies, court professionals, and expert research teams has been key to the success of NIJ’s Courts Research Portfolio.
+Collaboration with federal agencies, court professionals, stakeholders, and court expert research teams has been key to the success of NIJ’s Courts Research Portfolio.
 NIJ will disseminate research findings via the National Drug Court Resource Center and other practitioner outlets, and develop future research projects that examine the impact and cost-efficiency of VTCs in fiscal year 2022.
-NIJ plans to fund pretrial, prosecution, and other court research under its Research and Evaluation on the Administration of Justice solicitation for fiscal year 2021.
+NIJ plans to fund pretrial, prosecution, and other court research under its Research and Evaluation on the Administration of Justice solicitation.
 And NIJ will continue to promote jurisdictions’ capacity for data and rigorous applied research that will inform the field’s efforts to protect public safety, deliver justice fairly, and examine alternatives to incarceration and other policy innovations.

 For More Information

 This article was published as part of NIJ Journal issue number 284.